bacalhau-project/bacalhau/docs/examples/data-ingestion/from-url/index.md

 - **Job information**: You can find out more information about your job by using `bacalhau describe`.

-All Bacalhau jobs are published to a Filecoin contract via Estuary.
+All Bacalhau jobs are published via Estuary.
 All data that is located in the `/outputs` directory is published.

 ### Get the CID From the Completed Job

-The job will upload the CID to the Filecoin network via Estuary.
+The job will upload the CID to your public storage via Estuary.
 Let's get the CID from the output.

 ```bash